Package 'ICIKendallTau'

 Value

-kendall tau correlation, p-value, max-correlation
+kendall tau correlation, p-value, max-correlation, completeness

 Examples